nus-cs2103-AY2425S1/ip/README.md

    Quack is a user friendly assistant which helps you keep track of pesky tasks and ensures you don't miss out on anything important!

 # Setting up Quack
----

-If you are using the `.jar` to run the program please skip to the [[#Quick Start by Running the JAR file|quick start]] portion of the guide.
+If you are using the `.jar` to run the program please skip to the quick start portion of the guide.

 ## InteliJ
    Prerequisites: JDK 17, update Intellij to the most recent version.